San Mateo’s ADU Boom: How Local Homeowners Are Cashing In on Backyard Living Spaces

 Whether you want to provide housing for relatives or rent your ADU out for passive income, you’ll need to figure out how you’re going to pay for its construction.

-Fortunately, the increased demand for ADUs in California has increased funding options for homeowners.
+Fortunately, the increased demand for ADUs in San Mateo and throughout California has increased funding options for homeowners.
 Let’s look at some of the most popular financing methods available.

 Home Equity Loans or Lines of Credit